Understanding and Managing Your Cat’s Nighttime Activity

 For cats that find solace in their sense of smell, pheromone diffusers can work wonders.
 These mimic the feline facial pheromones that cats use to mark their territory as safe.
 The diffuser spreads these comforting pheromones throughout the room, helping to alleviate stress and promote relaxation.

-In addition to a calming environment, consistency in your own bedtime routine can also signal to your cat that it’s time to wind down.
+In addition to a calming environment, consistency in your own bedtime routine can also signal to your cat that now, let’s wind down.
 As creatures of habit, cats are reassured by routines not just for themselves, but also in the predictable patterns of their human companions.

 Creating a tranquil night-time environment will not only help soothe your cat into sleeping through the night, but it can also enhance the quality of the bond you share.
 When your cat feels at ease in their space, they’re more likely to feel at ease with you, leading to happy mornings following peaceful nights.